-- You can exchange Email and manage appointments in an office. - Users share a printer in a network and save their data on a central server. - Two or more PCs can be connected to play network games or share data.
+- You can exchange Email and manage appointments in an office. - Users share a printer in a network and save their data on a central server. - Share one modem or one ISDN card among computers for Internet access. - Two or more All-In-One PCs can be connected to play network games or share data.